nawrockie/ribosensor_wrapper/00README.txt

 should not.

-For sequences that fail, reasons for failure are reported in the form of sensor, ribotyper, and/or GPIPE errors.
+For sequences that fail, reasons for failure are reported in the form of sensor, ribotyper, and/or gpipe errors.
 These errors and their relationship are described in the section EXPLANATION OF ERRORS, below.
 The present structure of handling submissions in gpipe encodes the principle that some errors are more serious and basic and "fail to